 Private speedboat from Male: I’m not too sure how much it would cost but I’m guessing it would be something like $200.
 Your guest house can easily arrange this for you.

-4. Visiting a Ellaidhoo resort for the day
+4. Visiting Ellaidhoo Maldives by Cinnamon Resort for the day

 We wanted to go to Thoddoo because it seemed so different to the other islands.
 For a start, Thoddoo wasn’t part of any of the 19 atolls in Maldives and it was an island all out on its own.
 We also wanted to really experience the local vibe and to see where most of the country’s fruit is grown.